Red Skelton: Early years, the medicine show and the circus (1913–1929)

-Skelton was born Richard Bernard Eheart on July 18, 1913, in Vincennes, Indiana.
-(The Eheart surname was his father's stepfather's, which his father occasionally went by.)

-Skelton was the fourth son and youngest child of Joseph Elmer and Ida Mae (née Fields) Skelton.
+Skelton was born Richard Bernard Eheart on July 18, 1913, in Vincennes, Indiana, as the fourth son and youngest child of Joseph Elmer and Ida Mae (née Fields) Skelton.
 He had three older brothers: Denny Ishmael Skelton (1905–1943), Christopher M. Skelton (1907–1977) and Paul Fred Skelton (1910–1989).
-Joseph Skelton, a grocer, died two months before Richard was born; he had once been a clown with the Hagenbeck-Wallace Circus.
-His birth certificate surname, Eheart, was that of his father's stepfather.

 During Skelton's lifetime there was some dispute about the year of his birth.
-Author Wesley Hyatt suggests that since he began working at such an early age, Skelton may have claimed he was older than he actually was in order to gain employment.
-(Note: Skelton's birth certificate lists him as Richard Bernard Eheart.
-The Eheart surname comes from Joseph's stepfather, and it appears that Joseph also used his stepfather's surname at times.
-There is also an account of Skelton's using the birth certificate of one of his older brothers as proof that he was legally of age.)
-(Note: Hyatt also refers to a People magazine story published in 1980, where Skelton said he was in his seventies.)
+Author Wesley Hyatt suggests that since Skelton began working at such an early age, he may have claimed he was older than he actually was to gain employment, using the birth certificate of one of his older brothers as proof that he was legally of age.
+Skelton contributed to this uncertainty late in life; he stated, in a People magazine story published in 1980, that he was in his seventies.

+Skelton's father, a grocer, died two months before Richard was born; he had once been a clown with the Hagenbeck-Wallace Circus.
 Vincennes neighbors described the Skelton family as being extremely poor; a childhood friend remembered that her parents broke up a youthful romance between her sister and Skelton because they thought he had no future.

-Because of the loss of his father, Skelton went to work as early as the age of seven, selling newspapers and doing other odd jobs to help his family, who had lost the family store and their home.
+Because of the loss of his father, Skelton went to work as early as the age of seven, selling newspapers and taking on other odd jobs to help his family, who had lost the family store and their home.
 He quickly learned the newsboy's patter and would keep it up until a prospective buyer bought a copy of the paper just to quiet him.

-According to later accounts, Skelton's early interest in becoming an entertainer stemmed from an incident that took place in Vincennes around 1923, when a stranger, supposedly the comedian Ed Wynn, approached Skelton, who was the newsboy selling papers outside a Vincennes theater.
+According to later accounts, Skelton's early interest in becoming an entertainer was sparked by an incident that took place in Vincennes around 1923, when a stranger, supposedly the comedian Ed Wynn, approached Skelton, who was selling papers outside a Vincennes theater.
 When the man asked Skelton what events were going on in town, Skelton suggested he see the new show in town.
-The man purchased every paper Skelton had, providing enough money for the boy to purchase a ticket for himself.
-The stranger turned out to be one of the show's stars, who later took the boy backstage to introduce him to the other performers.
+The stranger turned out to be one of the show's stars, who purchased every paper Skelton had, providing enough money for the boy to purchase a ticket for himself, then later took the boy backstage to introduce him to the other performers.
 The experience prompted Skelton, who had already shown comedic tendencies, to pursue a career as a performer.
 (Note: Skelton also told another version of this actor and young newsboy story, with Raymond Hitchcock as the actor.)